 We enjoy getting to know applicants and parents during the application process.
-We look for students who have potential to thrive and be successful in the Chadwick School environment, making the most of their academic abilities and enjoying the many opportunities available outside of the classroom.
+As a community, we look for students who have potential to thrive and be successful in the Chadwick School environment, making the most of their academic abilities and enjoying the many opportunities available outside of the classroom.
 As a result, admission is competitive.
-The admissions committees consider the candidate’s school record, teacher recommendations and test scores.
+The admissions committees consider the candidate’s school record, teacher and administrator recommendations, and test scores.
+Students applying to kindergarten will have opportunities to meet with our staff and with our Village School teachers as part of the admission process.
 Given Chadwick’s emphasis on our core values — respect, responsibility, fairness, compassion and honesty — the student’s character and integrity are significant in our decision-making.
-Other factors include leadership, work ethic and commitment, and talent — potential and demonstrated.
+Other factors include age appropriate considerations of leadership, work ethic and commitment, and talent — both potential and demonstrated.
 We consider each student in the context of the total applicant pool.
-Each year, the admissions committees bring together a balanced and diverse group of new students, all of whom have the ability and desire to thrive in our community — academically and personally.
+Each year, the admissions committees bring together a diverse group of new students, each of whom brings the ability and desire to thrive in our community — academically and personally.

 ENTRY POINTS AND AVAILABLE SPACES

 There are four major entry points to Chadwick School.
 We admit approximately 40 new students to the kindergarten program each year.
 It is important to note that all students entering kindergarten must be five years of age by Sept.
-1 in the enrollment year.
-We increase the size of the 6th grade adding about 30 to 40 new students.
-We admit approximately 10 to 15 new students in 7th grade, and about 25 to 30 new students to 9th grade.
-We take applications for Grades 1-5 and Grade 8 for consideration pending space availability.
-Under unusual circumstances, we may admit a new student in Grade 10 or 11.
+1 in the year they plan to enroll.
+With a larger 6th grade class, we have the opportunity to offer admission to approximately 35 new students.
+We admit approximately 10 to 15 new students in 7th grade, and 20 to 25 new students to 9th grade.
+Applications for Grades 1-5 and Grade 8 are considered on a space availability basis, in addition to the normal admission criteria.
+Under special circumstances, we may consider a new student in Grade 10 or 11.

-Test scores are one part of each applicant’s profile.
-They provide us with a standardized measure that is used in conjunction with all of the information that we gather about a student.
+Age appropriate standardized testing is one part of each applicant’s profile.
+They provide us with a common measure that is used in conjunction with all of the information that we gather about a student.
 Given that our students come from varied educational backgrounds and different schools, these scores are one way that we can objectively assess our applicants.
+Chadwick accepts the ISEE or the SSAT exams.
+Testing for applicants applying for admission in 2021-2022 are as follows:

-Chadwick School does issue the I-20 permit once a student has been accepted and is enrolled.
+Chadwick School Issues the I-20 permit once a student has been accepted and is enrolled.
 We do not offer an ELL (English Language Learner) program.
 It is absolutely necessary that a student be fluent and literate in English, as full English fluency is required for all course material.
-We do not have a home-stay program or boarding, nor do our students live with guardians. so international students live within commuting distance with their parents.
+We do not have a home-stay program or offer boarding, nor do our students live with guardians.
+Because of expected parental involvement, International students seeking to enroll at Chadwick School must live within commuting distance, with one or both of their parents.

-Because of Chadwick’s beautiful hilltop location above a residential area, the school has made every effort to be considerate of its neighbors.
-To that end, we have instituted a transportation policy that requires carpooling or busing for all families.
+Chadwick’s beautiful hilltop location above a residential area requires the school to make every effort to be considerate to our neighbors, reducing traffic and threats to air quality.
+To that end, we have a transportation policy that requires carpooling or busing for all families.
 This policy requires that each vehicle bring two or more students to campus.
 The school staff will assist new families in making appropriate carpool arrangements.
-In order to further reduce traffic and for the convenience of our families, bus service is available.
-Service is provided from Carson, Hermosa Beach, Inglewood, Ladera Heights, Lomita, Long Beach, Manhattan Beach, Palos Verdes, Redondo Beach and Torrance.
+In order to further reduce traffic and for the convenience of our families, bus service is available and recommended..
+Service is provided from Hermosa Beach, Inglewood, Ladera Heights, Lomita, Long Beach, Manhattan Beach, Palos Verdes, Redondo Beach and Torrance.
 Morning, afternoon and round-trip fare options are available for each location.
 The fares vary according to location and incurred costs.
 Actual costs and schedules will be made available to students and their families each summer, as locations may vary each year.
-In the school year 2018-2019, annual bus fee ranges are: $425-$800 one way; $1,200-$2,000 round trip.
+In the school year 2019-2020, annual bus fees ranged: $425-$800 one way; $1,200-$2,000 round trip.

 UNIFORM AND DRESS CODE